Frequent queries on insurance, claims and getting help in an emergency

 Check with your carrier to see if you qualify for any compensation such as for the cost of basic personal items while you wait for your bags to be returned.
 You should keep a copy of the exchange with your carrier that confirms or denies any coverage.
 The travel insurance* claims department will need to see what was approved or denied before issuing any benefits.

 If you have World Nomads travel insurance, you’re in good hands.
-All plans include Blue Ribbon Bags, a non-insurance service that finds and expedites the return of lost or delayed airline luggage so you can get on with your travels.
+All plans include this non-insurance service that finds and expedites the return of lost or delayed airline luggage so you can get on with your travels.
 The service covers every flight on every airline anywhere in the world, and you’ll be updated every step of the way.
-Simply report your lost bags after alerting the airline and Blue Ribbon Bags will take it from there.
+Simply report your lost bags after alerting the airline.
 Make sure to have the file reference or record locator number and Property Irregularity Report from the airline on hand.

 If you're not compensated by the carrier and there’s no sign of your bags, you may qualify for travel insurance coverage should the delay be a minimum of 12 hours – and if it doesn't happen on your return flight home.
 Keep the original receipts for any basic personal items you purchase such as toothbrushes, prescription medication or a change of clothes.